tskj/typescript-json-decoder/README.md

 Installation: [npmjs.com/package/typescript-json-decoder](https://www.npmjs.com/package/typescript-json-decoder)

+I've also written a piece about how it works internally and the underlying idea [here.](article.md)

 ## The idea

 The following is an example of a simple decoder which defines a decoder of type `User`.